Did you know? A swimming pool in Paris is heated by heat from... sewage!

 As Jean-François Martins, then deputy mayor in charge of sport, so aptly summed it up: "We recover the heat, not the water!
 Today, this swimming pool is a discreet but powerful symbol of Paris's energy transition.
 And for bathers?
 It's a perfectly normal experience, but in water that's a little greener... in the ecological sense of the word!

-Les plus belles et plus anciennes piscines de Paris, classées aux Monuments HistoriquesLes plus belles et plus anciennes piscines de Paris, classées aux Monuments HistoriquesLes plus belles et plus anciennes piscines de Paris, classées aux Monuments HistoriquesLes plus belles et plus anciennes piscines de Paris, classées aux Monuments Historiques The oldest and most beautiful swimming pools in Paris, listed as Historic Monuments
+Les plus belles et plus anciennes piscines de Paris, classées aux Monuments HistoriquesLes plus belles et plus anciennes piscines de Paris, classées aux Monuments HistoriquesLes plus belles et plus anciennes piscines de Paris, classées aux Monuments HistoriquesLes plus belles et plus anciennes piscines de Paris, classées aux Monuments Historiques The most beautiful and historic swimming pools in Paris, officially listed as Historical Monuments

 Practical information